Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Related Work

-\textbf{Point Cloud Representation Learning:} In recent years, the advancement of deep learning techniques has enabled direct utilization of point cloud data for learning intrinsic feature representations of shapes.
+In recent years, the advancement of deep learning techniques has enabled direct utilization of point cloud data for learning intrinsic feature representations of shapes.
 Early methods, such as PointNet \cite{qi2017pointnet}, used shared MLPs and max pooling operations to learn global features of point clouds.
 Subsequently, PointNet++ \cite{qi2017pointnet++} introduced a hierarchical structure and local feature learning mechanisms to address the issue of PointNet's insensitivity to local features in point clouds.
 DGCNN \cite{wang2019dynamic} further improves local feature extraction by dynamically constructing graphs based on point neighborhoods.
 Similarly, recent studies \cite{qian2022pointnext,ran2022surface,li2023pillarnext} have focused on learning local feature information from point clouds, aiming to extract as many semantic features as possible.
 However, the methods often treat point clouds as static geometric distributions, overlooking the explicit relationship between local and whole structures.
 This limitation, especially in the case of object deformation, makes it difficult to capture the impact of local changes on the whole structure.
+Against this backdrop, implicit field modeling \cite{yan2023implicit,WANG2025103120} has been gradually introduced into point cloud learning, representing the geometric structure of point clouds through continuous functions.
+This representation inherently provides spatial continuity and resolution adaptivity, making it well-suited for capturing the continuous relationship between local and whole structures.
+It also offers a stronger geometric foundation for subsequent unsupervised modeling.